czirjakkethz/provis/docs/source/req.rst

 PDB2PQR and APBS
 ^^^^^^^^^^^^^^^^^^^^^

-These binaries are **required**, as they are used to extract surface inforamtion.
+These binaries are required for the surface feature plotting.
+The binaries create the

 Download from: https://www.poissonboltzmann.org/